Shandaepileptic170/Big-Data-Computing_NPTEL-2025/README.md

 📘 This repository contains **assignment** from the **Big Data Computing** course offered by **SWAYAM NPTEL** in the years **2019**, **2021**, **2022**, **2023**, **2024** and **2025**, along with the **official lecture notes** shared during the **2025 session** by the instructor.

+🧾 It also includes a **final exam review and analysis** for the 2025 session, covering the **exam pattern, section-wise structure, and key insights** — designed to help future learners understand the paper format and prepare effectively.

 ---

 ## 🎯 Purpose